MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-appearance.md

 ## Background images and icons

 Windows Terminal enables you to specify custom background images and icons using the settings UI menu or settings.json file for each of your command line profiles, allowing you to configure/brand/style each of your profiles independently from one another.
-To do so, specify your preferred `backgroundImage`, position it using `backgroundImageAlignment`, set its opacity with `backgroundImageOpacity`, and/or specify how your image fill the available space using `backgroundImageStretchMode`.
+To do so, specify your preferred `backgroundImage`, position it using `backgroundImageAlignment`, set its opacity with `backgroundImageOpacity`, and/or specify how your image will fill the available space using `backgroundImageStretchMode`.

 For example: